jfernandz/jfernandz/README.md

-> ## There's that line from Newton about standing on the shoulders of giants.
-We're all standing on Dennis' shoulders.
+> ### "There's that line from Newton about standing on the shoulders of giants.
+We're all standing on Dennis' shoulders."
 >
 > -- *Brian Kernighan*